To see all Colosseum ticket options

 For those travelling by car, the Colosseum’s GPS coordinates are 41.8902° N, 12.4922° E.

-If you’re in Rome and want to find out how to go to the Colosseum use the following Google Map to find the best route from your current location.
+If you’re in Rome and need directions to the Colosseum, use the following Google Map to find the best route from your current location.

 How to get to the Colosseum